remirror/remirror/readme.md

 ### Versioning

 This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ifiokjr/remirror/tags).

+Currently all versions within the repo are locked and this will continue until version 1.0 is reached.
+At this point versions will be updated independently.

 ### License